 "Our licensed water technicians take daily water samples from throughout the city to consistently ensure that our water is safe," said Managing Director of Garland Water Utilities, Wes Kucera.
 (A link to NAP weekly sample readings is located at the top of this web page).

 Garland Water Utilities purchases treated water from the North Texas Municipal Water District (NTMWD).
 The water district draws their supply from Lavon Lake, Cooper Lake, Lake Tawakoni, Lake Texoma and a constructed wetland project located near Kaufman.

 For more detailed information, visit NTMWD's webpage here.

 Treated drinking water for the City of Garland is purchased wholesale from the North Texas Municipal Water District (NTMWD).
 Garland is one of the original Member Cities that formed the water district in 1951.
-The NTMWD draws raw water from Lake Lavon, Lake Chapman (aka Cooper), Tawakoni, Lake Texoma and a constructed wetland project, John T Bunker Sands Wetlands, located near Kaufman.
+The NTMWD draws raw water from Lavon Lake, Lake Chapman (aka Cooper Lake), Lake Tawakoni, Lake Texoma and a constructed wetland project, John T Bunker Sands Wetlands, located near Kaufman.
 It is then treated at their plant in Wylie, Texas and sent through delivery pipelines to various cities, towns and other water suppliers.

-Garland receives the treated water from NTMWD through five entry points throughout the city.
+Garland receives the treated water from NTMWD at five entry points throughout the city.
 The water is stored in ground storage tanks as well as four elevated tanks and distributed to Garland water users on demand.
 Occasionally during the hot summer months, the Garland Water Utilities will add small amounts of chlorine to maintain proper chlorine levels in the distribution system.
 Another process for keeping chlorine residuals at the proper range is to flush water out through fire hydrants.
 Chlorine keeps our water fresh and free of any harmful bacteria.